holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(b)** Discerning Tensions appropriate to process within a broader Circle that holds the Circle
 - **(c)** Processing Tensions within a broader Circle to remove constraints on the Circle

-The Circle must use the Integrative Election Process defined herein to select a Circle Rep, unless a Policy defines an alternate process.
+The Circle must use the ***"Integrative Election Process"*** defined herein to select a Circle Rep, unless a Policy defines an alternate process.
 Only a Circle's Circle Members are eligible to serve as its Circle Rep. Anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

 The selected Circle Rep becomes a Circle Member of any Circle containing that Circle, with the authority to represent their Circle just like a Circle Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.